 If the first thing you think about is cheese when you hear the word Wisconsin, you're not alone.
 The state is famous for its cheesehead-wearing Green Bay Packers fans.
 But residents of the state go crazy for more than just dairy products.
 In Wisconsin, they love their gambling.
 And that's obvious with the state's 17 legal casino properties.
-But while they're all run by Native American tribes, the game selection varies from property to property, forcing a lot of people to choose Wisconsin online casinos over the land-based ones.
+But while they're all run by Native American tribes, the game selection varies from property to property, forcing a lot of Milwaukee and Madison players to choose Wisconsin online casinos over the land-based ones.
 Read on for the whole deal.

 Looking to gamble online?
 Click here to skip to the top Winconsin Casinos.

 - Population 18+: 76.8%

 - Gambling Age (Casinos): 18

 - Number of Casinos: 24

 - It's the birthplace of Phil Hellmuth, one of the world's top poker player